Andrew Walker (politician): Early life

-Walker was born in North Berwick, Scotland in 1855.
+Walker was born in North Berwick, Scotland, in 1855.
 He came to New Zealand in 1860.
 He attended school in Dunedin's Union Street, where Robert Stout was one of his teachers.
 He left school aged 14 to learn the trade of printing at the Evening Star.
 He became a prominent union leader.
 Walker made a name for himself serving as the secretary of the Otago Typographical Union where he acted as a mentor to younger members such as Ken Baxter, leaving them with lasting commitments to the labour movement.
 He was also a Baptist dean and treasurer of Hanover Street Baptist Church.

 Political career

 He represented the Dunedin North electorate in Parliament from 1914 to 1919, when he was defeated by an Independent Labour candidate Edward Kellett.
-Walker was a protégé of Labour movement organizer Tom Paul, who did not contest a seat himself in the election, as he sat on the Legislative council, but must have felt vindicated after Walker's success.
+Walker was a protégé of Labour movement organiser Tom Paul, who did not contest a seat himself in the election, as he sat on the Legislative council, but must have felt vindicated after Walker's success.

 In 1914 he won election, with Alfred Hindmarsh and Bill Veitch as the remnant of the United Labour Party, and in 1916 the remnant and the Social Democratic Party combined to form the Labour Party (NZLP).